ntlv/newsbringer/README.md

 # YCreader
 ## A hacker news reader

-YCreader is a simplistic and to the point reader app for news.ycombinator.com.
-The app is currently being developed as a weekend project, it is available from the [Play Store](http://goo.gl/KaFqz9).
+YCreader is a reader app for news.ycombinator.com, it is available from the [Play Store](http://goo.gl/KaFqz9).

 ### Currently implemented
 * Display frontpage